-The content must also be persuasive.
+The quality content must also be persuasive.

-Quality content is related directly to your topic, product, or service.
+Quality online content marketing is related directly to your topic, product, or service.
 Using a scattershot approach to content creation and curation will harm your rankings.
 By listening to your customers and visitors and placing their concerns first, you can tailor your content to the exact specifications of your clientele.

 Use narrowly focused long tail keywords.